keiche/advent-of-code/README.md

 # Advent of Code

-My personal solutions to the [2022](https://adventofcode.com) events.
+My personal solutions to the [advent of code](https://adventofcode.com) events.